marniks7/bitmap-usage/README.md

   see [bitmap 2gb vs 500mb](reports/2023-01-24t00-49-24z-dockermemorylimit-gomemlimit/exp-1-roaring32-dockermemorylimit-2gb-gomemlimit-1750mib.json-vs-exp-9-roaring32-dockermemorylimit-500mb-gomemlimit-400mib.json.md).
   No difference
   for [map 2gb vs 500mb](reports/2023-01-24t00-49-24z-dockermemorylimit-gomemlimit/exp-0-map32-dockermemorylimit-2gb-gomemlimit-1750mib.json-vs-exp-8-map32-dockermemorylimit-500mb-gomemlimit-400mib.json.md)
-* `CPU`: `bitmap` is way faster (1 order of magnitude, `1000%` more requests), but it comes with the cost of increased memory allocation, which means increased GC pressure.
+* `CPU`: `bitmap` is way faster (1 order of magnitude, `1000%` more requests), but it .
-* `GoGC`: `1000` looks good.
+* `GoGC`: Bitmap comes with the cost of increased memory allocation, which means increased GC pressure.
+Value `1000` looks good.
 For some background see [bitmap. gogc 1000 vs 100](reports/2023-01-21T20-06-59Z-gogc/wrk-t2-c20-roaring32-Fiber-goGC1000-maxProc2.json-wrk-t2-c20-roaring32-Fiber-goGC100-maxProc2.json.md)
 * `Cost`: `bitmap` development and support is way harder than regular `map`.
 It is about supporting low-level data types.
 In contrast `Map` is like business as usual - you will be able to spend more time on you actual business cases, then on dealing with performance.
 More over, you can check issues of different `bitmap libraries` and found all sort of issues hard-to-spot, like race conditions.
+Add your own changes on top.
   Good testing, even for concurrent READ scenarios is must.
-* `Language`: `go` is used here. `java` maybe a good alternative, over the years people built different efficient map implementations, and not only that, java's 32-bit support is free (which means less memory, faster)
+* `Language`: `go` is used here. `java` maybe a good alternative, over the years people built different efficient map implementations, and not only that, java's 32-bit support is free (which means less memory, faster).
 * `Http Server`: when it comes to bitmaps, you can achieve micro-seconds latency and here every improvement matters.
 For example,
   [bitmap. http server fiber vs default](reports/2023-01-21T17-28-56Z-http-server/wrk-t2-c20-roaring32-Fiber-goGC1000-maxProc2.json-wrk-t2-c20-roaring32-Default-goGC1000-maxProc2.json.md)